Prepare Your Swimming Pool for The Winter

 - Wash filters: Get the cartridge filters and wash them per the manual's instructions

-- Dry and store: Leave them to dry before storing to ensure there is no room for the mold growth and that there will be no unpleasant smell caused by moisture or water, which occurs when your filters do not dry properly
+- Dry and store: Leave them to dry before storing to ensure there is no room for mold growth and that there will be no unpleasant smell caused by moisture or water, which occurs when your filters do not dry properly

 Step 6: Get Freeze Alerts